PetBite/petbite.github.io/evaluation.md

 ## Recruitment
-- Ask people around us like friends classmates, and family members
+- friends, family and classmates
-- Post on online pet's communities
+- post on online pet communities

 ## Participant descriptions
 - A - Non-pet owner